Rest of the World cricket team in England in 1970

 In the 1970 English cricket season, a scheduled South African tour was cancelled for political reasons.
 As this meant there would be no international cricket in England that season, a Rest of the World team was assembled to play a series of five-day matches against England.
 At the time, they were played as Test matches, but that status was later revoked by the International Cricket Conference (ICC) and they are now termed unofficial Tests, though still officially first-class matches.

-The World XI, captained by Garfield Sobers, convincingly won the first Test by an innings but the other four matches were keenly contested and England, captained by Ray Illingworth, performed to a high standard against opponents who were world-class in ability as well as name.
-The series result was a 4–1 win by the World XI.
+The World XI, captained by Garfield Sobers, convincingly won the first Test by an innings.
+While the other four matches were more keenly contested, the series result was a 4–1 win by the World XI.

 Background

 South Africa, who had just defeated Australia four-nil in a home series, were due to tour England during the 1970 season.
 The controversy created by the D'Oliveira affair in 1968 had escalated in the meantime with increasing opposition to the South African government's apartheid policy.
 A "Stop The Seventy Tour" campaign was started, its leaders including Gordon Brown and Peter Hain, and a South African rugby tour in early 1970 was disrupted by protests at many of its matches.
 Prominent opponents of apartheid within cricket included John Arlott, Mike Brearley and David Sheppard, but a vote among members of the Cricketers' Association indicated widespread support for continued sporting links with South Africa.
 Wisden Cricketers' Almanack described the situation in terms of "a bitter, emotional – sometimes hysterical – aura hanging over English cricket and dividing the nation".

 The Test and County Cricket Board (TCCB), who ran English cricket at the time, received a request from Home Secretary James Callaghan to cancel the tour "on grounds of broad public policy".
 The TCCB reluctantly agreed and the invitation to the South African team was withdrawn.
 This meant there would be no international cricket in England in 1970 with a concomitant loss of revenue and so, at very short notice, a Rest of the World team was formed, including five South African players.
 Another two South Africans, Tony Greig and Basil D'Oliveira, who were resident in England, played for the home team.
 Guinness agreed to sponsor the tour and the County Championship clubs agreed to release any of their contracted players who were selected to play for either England or the World XI.

 The England v.
 Rest of the World XI series was initially recognised as a Test series by Wisden Cricketers' Almanack, but the International Cricket Conference (ICC) stated at their 1972 meeting that the games should not be regarded as official Test matches.
 Wisden continued to include the matches as Tests until removing them for the 1980 edition against the wishes of the editor, Norman Preston.